Laba-lab/deep-pool-learning/README.md

 ## Challenges

 Since we are dealing with life safety of humans or pets, challenging will be to get system to be reliable and trustworthy.
-It will stil need an attendand on site, to be connected in some way with system alarms and to be as a quick resopnse team.
+It will stil need an attendand on site, to be connected in some way with system alarms and to be a first person in quick resopnse team.

 ## What next?

-But it could be extended to public beach areas and beyond.
-As we increase ability to collect larger amount of data and proccess it, larger area of monitoring may be implemented.
+It could be extended to public beach areas and beyond.
+As we increase ability to collect larger amount of data and proccess it, larger areas of monitoring may be implemented.

-With wright programmers, engineers and ethusiast project can only grow and be extended in many ways, and most importantly promote AI technologies.

-Just imagine the importance of the project for the future of AI.
-It can gain great promotion and further developments on other fields in near future.
+With wright programmers, engineers and ethusiasts, project can only grow and be extended in many ways, and most importantly promote AI technologies.
+It can have a great impact on the future of AI, and gain further developments on other AI fields as well.
 It will be a challenge to get it working perfectly and reliably, but the revard for accomplishment is priceless.
-Imagine at the entrance of any public pool sign “You are protected by DeepPoolLearning AI”
-AI being advertised for being responsible for having safest and healthiest pools in the world.
+Imagine at the entrance of any public pool sign “This pool is protected by AI technologies”  and AI being advertised for being responsible for having safest and healthiest pools in the world.

 ## Acknowledgments

-* list here the sources of inspiration
+Special thanks' to University of Helsinky and Reaktor for setting up their inspirational courses "Elements of AI" and "Building AI"
 * do not use code, images, data etc. from others without permission
 * when you have permission to use other people's materials, always mention the original creator and the open source / Creative Commons licence they've used
   <br>For example: [Sleeping Cat on Her Back by Umberto Salvagnin](https://commons.wikimedia.org/wiki/File:Sleeping_cat_on_her_back.jpg#filelinks) / [CC BY 2.0](https://creativecommons.org/licenses/by/2.0)